riahdollxo/classroom-leaderboard/README.md

 ## 👩🏽‍💻 About the Creator
 ---
-**Mariah Piggs** — a creative technologist and product-minded student passionate about blending design, innovation, and interactive learning experiences.
+**Mariah Piggs** — A creative technologist and product-minded student passionate about blending design, innovation, and interactive learning experiences.

 🎓 *Florida A&M University* — Information Technology Major
 💡 *BVCC Product Manangement Fellow | Gulf Scholars Program | The Data Mine Researcher*